Plates0/st-rpg-hud/README.md

 UNKNOWN VALUES: Use "???" for unknown numbers or hidden stats.
 SCHEMA RULES:
 - Separate lists (like inventory, skills, masteries, quests, status, env) using semicolons (;).
-- Time must be formatted as Month Day,Clock (e.g. `Mar 7,12:00`).
+- Time must be formatted as Month Day,Clock
 - Stats can contain equations (e.g., `ATK:210 (160+50+0)`) or raw integers (e.g., `ATK:10`).
 - Meters (Dynamic Stats): Store shields, Sanity, Hunger, Arousal, etc., using the format `Name:Curr/Max` inside a `|Meters:...|` pipe (e.g., `|Meters:Shield:30/80;Sanity:90/100|`).
 (Max is not capped at 100; add/remove as narrative dictates).

-When updating the Time, do NOT default to 1-minute increments.
+When updating the Time, do NOT default to 1-minute increments unless it makes sense.
 Advance the clock dynamically based on the narrative events of your response:
-- Conversation/Interaction: Advance 5–15 minutes.
 - Short Travel/Exploration: Advance 30–60 minutes.
 - Significant Events/Dungeons: Advance 1–3 hours.
 - Rest/Sleep: Advance 8 hours, or however long {{user}} states.